April 9, 2018

 Grafton Architects’ Venice Biennale Will Celebrate Architecture’s Atmospheric Qualities

-Though the Irish architects Shelley McNamara and Yvonne Farrell are mum on the details, this year's exhibition promises to celebrate the more ephemeral qualities of architecture—and Venice.
+This year’s exhibition, curated by Shelley McNamara and Yvonne Farrell, promises to celebrate the more ephemeral qualities of architecture—and Venice.

 The two founding principals of Dublin-based Grafton Architects, Shelley McNamara and Yvonne Farrell, are uniquely erudite in the way they talk about buildings.
 Interlaced with their descriptions of capital-A architecture are references to poetry, novels, and popular science.
 Joyce, of course, makes his way in, as do Gabriel García Márquez and, happily, the theoretical writings of architects whom McNamara and Farrell count as peers, such as Iñaki Ábalos.